 It’s a bit smelly experience but is totally worth it 🙂

-There’s plenty of shops and restaurants to enjoy as well as lots of watersports for the thrill seekers to try.
+There’s plenty of shops and restaurants to enjoy as well as lots of watersports for the thrill-seekers to try.

-7. Isle of Wight Osborne House
+7. Osborne House

+Where to go in Isle of Wight?
 Osborne House was Queen Victoria’s family home which she describes as; ‘it is impossible to imagine a prettier spot’.
 See the beauty and Victorian opulence for yourself and admire the colourful and meticulously styled gardens.

 8. Military Road

 What to see in Isle of Wight?
 Drive the Military Road – it is one of the free things to do on the Isle of Wight.